wp-plugins/role-scoper/readme.txt

 * Un-editable posts/pages are excluded from the editing list
 * Optimized to limit additional database queries
 * XML-RPC support
-* Integrates with the <a href="http://wordpress.org/extend/plugins/revisionary/">Revisionary plugin</a> for moderated editing of specified content.
+* Integrates with the <a href="http://wordpress.org/extend/plugins/revisionary/">Revisionary plugin</a> for moderated revisioning of published content.
 * Extensive WP-mu support

 = Plugin API =